Frequently Asked Questions

 Our FAQ page offers essential details about Chirayu Super Speciality Hospital's services, treatments, and appointment booking.
 Find answers to common questions about our specialized medical care, diagnostic tests, and treatment options.
 This resource ensures a smooth, informed experience when accessing our comprehensive healthcare services.

-Yes, certain medications and supplements can influence ALP levels.
+Yes, certain medications and supplements can influence S.G.O.T levels.
 Inform your healthcare provider about all medications you are taking.

 No, fasting is generally not required unless specified by your healthcare provider.